Data-Advantage/vibestack/step2-setup/login-with-google.md

 ## Step 2: Create and Configure Google Cloud Project

+1. Have a Google Cloud account at https://cloud.google.com

-1. Create a new project at [Google Cloud Console](https://console.cloud.google.com)
+2. Create a new project for your app at [Google Cloud Console](https://console.cloud.google.com)

-2. Configure the OAuth Consent Screen:
+3. Configure the OAuth Consent Screen:
    - Go to "APIs & Services" > "OAuth consent screen"
    - Fill in the required information about your application

-3. Configure the Data Access:
+4. Configure the Data Access:
    - Click 'Data Access'
    - Click Add or remove scopes
    - Ensure the following non-sensitive scopes are added: